 - Pre-Op: The scan is a pre-operative procedure and is requested for a specific date and time.
 Currently this includes lymphoscintigraphy and diagnostic Injections.
-Staff schedule adjustments may be made to accommodate these requests. - Post-Op: The scan is a post-operative procedure and is requested for a specific date post op. - Pre-Discharge: Should be treated similar to ASAP.
+Staff schedule adjustments may be made to accommodate these requests. - Post-Op: The scan is a post-operative procedure and is requested for a specific date post op. - Pre-Discharge: Should be treated similar to ASAP and depending on the requested order can also be performed on the weekend and holiday day shift.